eevee/eev.ee/content/2016-09-15-music-theory-for-nerds.markdown

 - ["Musimathics: The Mathematical Foundations of Music"](https://www.amazon.com/Musimathics-Mathematical-Foundations-Music-Press/dp/0262516551), a $33 book that several people recommended but that I have not yet bought
 - ["How Music Really Works"](http://howmusicreallyworks.com/), a book that brags from the outset that it has no music notation, and offers the first six chapters free; reviews suggest it is particularly helpful for composing, so maybe I should read it sometime
 - ["Combinatorial Music Theory"](http://andrewduncan.net/cmt/), some music theory that appears to have been written by a mathematician who's forgotten how to explain anything without heavy math notation
+- ["The Geometry of Musical Rhythm: What Makes a 'Good' Rhythm Good?"](https://www.amazon.com/Geometry-Musical-Rhythm-What-Makes/dp/1466512024), a book whose title pretty much gives it away
+- [an answer from the music Stack Exchange](http://music.stackexchange.com/questions/43095/tonality-and-rules/43108#43108), which touches on attempts to understand _why_ music theory is the way it is
+- [A Geometry of Music](https://www.amazon.com/dp/0195336674/?tag=stackoverfl08-20), recommended as the best place to start by the above SE answer